 We’re in an eventful time where the stock market is behaving like a schizophrenic and interest rates are at record lows – again.
 (I’ve refinanced my house twice!)

-Low mortgage rates are great, but how do you actually make money in the short-term?
+Low mortgage rates are great, but how do you actually make money fast in the short-term?

 In such an unstable market, short term investing may be a safer alternative for investors.
 Short-term investing allows investors to invest their money, whether that be investing 10000 or investing 100000, with little or no risk, while knowing their money is not going to be tied up for long periods of time.

 The typical short-term investment is expected to grow for several months, or a few years, and can be turned into cash or other short term investments when they reach maturity.
 (In the investing world, “long term” investments are really long term — often decades — which leaves room for short-term investments that can still last several years.)